hyranity/unifusion/README.md

 # unifusion
 ### What is it?
 UniFusion is the next generation e-learning platform.
 Imagine if Google Classroom and your school system had a baby; this would be it (but better, of course).
+It's like Facebook but instead of selfish posts and fake news we have articles of actual knowledge.

 ------------

 ### Who are we?
 We are two college students with chronic depression that are undertaking this project as a college assignment.
+Hopefully by the time you are reading this we have not yet succumbed to hopelessness.
 1. **Johann Lee**
 	*Backend, Algorithm, Database*